wlw-benjaminbraendli/Server_observer/README.md

 # Server_observer
-Everything needed to observe a server over the local network
+Everything needed to observe a server over the local network.
+One site for an type of Taskmanager and one site for a table of the services of the server.

 The system has three different parts.
 1. Website.
 This is to show the stats of the server
-2. A python script which works as a server on the same machine as the webserver
+2. A python script which works as a server on the same machine as the webserver.
+It works as a relais server for the servers to observe.
 3. A python script which works on the servers, which should be observed.
 This can, but don't have to be, the same server as the webserver.

 On the webserver is a possibility to change the observed server whithout to reload the site.